 Art lessons should be planned with the skills, techniques and processes in mind, of which three should be taught over the duration of the academic year, per year group.
 This provides children with the opportunity to access several different applications of Art throughout Key Stage 1 and Key Stage 2.
-The Kapow scheme of work and a long term overview including artist links is in place to provide teachers with an overview from which they are able to plan in both the medium and short term.
+The Kapow scheme of work along with a long term overview including artist links is in place to provide teachers in the infant school with an overview from which they are able to plan in both the medium and short term.
 This will also provide teachers with ample time to place any orders of specific materials and/or resources required through the Art subject leader.